Most Effective Exercises for Building Chest Muscles

 You should train your chest 1-2 times a week to provide sufficient recovery and growth.
 Ensure you mix your exercises to target all areas of the chest for well-rounded development.

-Can I achieve a larger chest without weights?
+Can I build chest muscle without weights?

 How many sets and reps should I perform for chest exercises?